jgleal/ionic-vanillajs/README.md

 # ionic-vanillajs
-Uses ionic on VanillaJS template with native web components
+Make easy use Ionic with VanillaJS thanks to this template and native web components

 #### :warning: Under construction :warning: